 - be able to understand how the wide range of curriculum subjects link to careers and make the best choices for their future studies as well as gaining an overview of the changing world of work.

 - by the end of KS5, have a clear idea about the variety of options available to them and know how to make successful applications to engage on the future pathway of their choice.

-The CEIAG Curriculum is designed around the Gatsby Benchmarks and all activities link to the criteria which in turn ensures that pathways post compulsory education are covered in workshops, talks and insight events.
+The CEIAG Curriculum (Careers Education, Information, Advice and Guidance) is designed around the Gatsby Benchmarks and all activities link to the criteria which in turn ensures that pathways post compulsory education are covered in workshops, talks and insight events.
 Careers Education occurs within PSHCE and bespoke workshops.
 Each year group is able to learn and reflect on employability skills, future choices and aspirations.
 We also have an Enterprise Advisor working across the Trust who supports our KS5 Futures Programme leading workshops and offering Interview Practice and is working with KS3 students looking at Employability Skills and branding.

 The PSHCE Programme for Year 7 includes lessons based on CEIAG.
 The topics include:

 - Financial Literacy - The Money Charity

 - Employability Skills

 - Diversity and Knowing your Rights.